Egypt lifts cooking gas price before IMF visit

 But in a sign that implementation could be delayed, the oil minister was quoted as saying the government had planned for a scenario in which implementation is delayed until January, and another where it is put off until the next financial year.

-The business daily al-Alam al-Youm quoted the minister, Osama Kamal, as saying the government had projected a fuel subsidy cost of 99 billion Egyptian pounds ($14.55 billion), assuming the system was introduced on time.
+The business daily al-Alam al-Youm quoted the minister, Osama Kamal, as saying the government had projected a fuel subsidy cost of 99 billion Egyptian pounds, assuming the system was introduced on time.

 But this would rise to 120 billion pounds if it were introduced in January and 140 billion pounds if it were not introduced at all.

-Shortages of state-subsidised diesel have paralysed transportation in parts of the country. ($1 = 6.8031 Egyptian pounds)
+Shortages of state-subsidized diesel have paralyzed transportation in parts of the country.